My Cat doesn’t Cover Poop: Reasons why Cat won’t Cover Poop

 1. Increase the amount of litter

 This will be the simplest possible solution to the problem.
-When a sufficient quantity of litter, your cat will be able to fully dig, dig, and bury their feces in the cat litter.
+When a sufficient quantity of litter, your cat will be able to fully dig, dig, and bury their feces.

 2. Change the Cat Litter

-Changing the type or manufacturer of cat litter can help your cat start successfully burying its excrement in cat litter.
-Veterinarians do not recommend immediately replacing the type and manufacturer of cat litter.
+Changing the type or manufacturer of litter can help your pet start successfully burying its excrement.
+Veterinarians do not recommend immediately replacing the type and manufacturer.
 You should gradually mix the old litter with the new cat litter.
-Abrupt replacement of the litter can provoke a complete refusal of your cat from visiting the litter box.
-You can read about what other things your cat needs in the article.
+Abrupt replacement of the litter can provoke a complete refusal of your pet from visiting the litter box.
+You can read about what other things your pet needs in the article.
 You can also add a second litter box with the new litter to help the transition.

 3. Change location of the litter box